 As a battered spouse, child or parent, you may file an immigrant visa petition under the Immigration and Nationality Act (INA), as amended by the Violence Against Women Act (VAWA).

-The VAWA provisions in the INA allow certain spouses, children, and parents of U.S. citizens and permanent residents (Green Card holders) to file a petition for themselves, without the abuser's knowledge.
+The VAWA provisions in the INA allow certain spouses, children, and parents of U.S. citizens and certain spouses and children of permanent residents (Green Card holders) to file a petition for themselves, without the abuser's knowledge.
 This allows victims to seek both safety and independence from their abuser, who is not notified about the filing.

 Those Eligible to File

 Eligibility Requirements for a Parent

 If you have an approved Form I-360, you are eligible to apply to work in the United States.
 In addition, if you have an approved Form I-360 and have been placed in deferred action, you are eligible to apply to work in the United States.
 To apply to work in the United States, you must file the Form I-765, Application for Employment Authorization, with the Vermont Service Center.

 Your children listed on your approved Form I-360, may also apply for work authorization.
 For more information on working in the United States, visit our Working in the U.S. page.